borgstrom/salt-vagrant-saltconf2014/presentation.md

 The first thing we do is define a little snippet that will clone a GIT repository containing state & pillar data, setting it up as <code>/srv</code>.

-Then we tell the salt plugin not to run <code>highstate</code> initially.
+Then we tell the Salt plugin not to run <code>highstate</code> initially.
 Instead we call our snippet then once it has completed we manually call <code>highstate<code>.

 !